Overview

 • The Department of Management Information Systems strives to be a worldwide leader in transformative research and teaching on the design, use and effects of information technology in a digital world.

-• The Department of Marketing offers a wide range of undergraduate and graduate programs in marketing designed to equip students with the ability to solve problems, think critically and communicate clearly.
+• The Department of Marketing offers a range of undergraduate and graduate programs designed to equip students with the appropriate quantitative and behavioral tools to think critically, communicate clearly, and solve contemporary problems.

 • The Department of Risk, Actuarial Science, and Legal Studies transforms student lives, develops leaders in risk management, actuarial science, healthcare management, and the legal professions, and has a positive impact on our local, national and global communities through excellence and innovation in education and research.

-• The Department of Statistics, Operations, and Data Science strives to be an internationally recognized leader in the transformation of students and faculty into leaders in statistics, operations and data science, and to develop tools, methods and theory that support principled, data-driven decisions benefiting society, government and business.
+• The Department of Statistics, Operations, and Data Science houses programs in statistical science, data analytics, operations management, and supply chain management.
+We strive to be an internationally recognized program in the transformation of students and faculty into leaders, and to develop tools, methods and theory that support principled, data-driven decisions benefiting society, government and business.

 Special Facilities and Programs